bsnes-emu/bsnes/README.md

 [7z]: http://www.7-zip.org/

-Once you have a suitable archiving tool, extract the contents of the higan archive into a new directory.
+Once you have a suitable archiving tool, extract the contents of the higan archive into a new folder.

 When you're done,
-the new directory should contain `higan.exe` and `icarus.exe` along with other assorted files and directories that describe the systems higan emulates.
+the new folder should contain `higan.exe` and `icarus.exe` along with other assorted files and directories that describe the systems higan emulates.

-You may put that directory wherever you like.
+You may put that folder wherever you like.

 To run higan, open the `higan.exe` file.